TimoBechtel/socketdb/docs/guide/quick-start.md

 ### Using script tag

-Download minified browser bundle from latest [release](https://github.com/TimoBechtel/socketdb/releases).
+Download `SocketDBClient minified UMD` from latest [release](https://github.com/TimoBechtel/socketdb/releases).

 Link it in your html head: